Singular reduction modules of differential equations: Reduction modules of differential equations

 Next, consider an $r$th order differential equation~$\mathcal L$ of the form $L(x,u_{\ssl r\ssr})=0$ for the unknown function $u$ of the independent variables $x=(x_1,\dots,x_n).$ Here, $u_{\ssl r\ssr}$ denotes the set of all the derivatives of the function $u$ with respect to $x$ of order not greater than~$r$, including $u$ as the derivative of order zero.
-In the local approach the equation~$\mathcal L$ can be viewed as an algebraic equation in the $r$th order jet space $J^r=J^r(x|u)$ and is identified with the manifold of its solutions in~$J^r$:
+We assume that the order~$r$ of the equation~$\mathcal L$ is essential, i.e., it is minimal among the orders of equations equivalent to~$\mathcal L$ up to nonvanishing multipliers that are differential functions of~$u$.
+In the local approach the equation~$\mathcal L$ can be viewed as an algebraic equation in the $r$th order jet space $\mathrm J^r=\mathrm J^r(x|u)$ and is identified with the manifold of its solutions in~$\mathrm J^r$,